Curriculum - Dog Grooming School

-In addition to the written materials, you will receive a plethora of grooming tools, including clippers and blades, brushes and combs, shears, nail clippers, and so much more!
-These items will provide you with the opportunity to learn and become familiar with the common tools of the trade that you will encounter and use throughout your grooming career.
-The grooming tools will be useful during your hands-on training and well into your career as a professional pet groomer.
+In addition to the written materials, you will receive a plethora of grooming tools including clippers and blades, brushes and combs, shears, nail clippers and so much more!
+These items enable you to learn and become familiar with the tools of the trade.
+Moreover, the grooming tools will be useful during your hands-on training and well into your career as a professional pet groomer.

 The first stages of the curriculum give you a strong foundation and understanding of dog grooming and cat grooming along with the responsibilities you will encounter working in a grooming shop as a pet or dog groomer.
 Once your foundation has been established, you will be given the opportunity to work in an actual pet grooming setting.
 You will work closely with an ABC Mentor Groomer to gain real life experience as you move closer to launching your new animal career.

 Study from the Privacy of Your Own Home

 What makes ABC stand out from other professional groomer schools?
 When you choose to enroll in ABC's unique Grooming Program of study, you can keep your present job while completing your grooming training.
 The ABC Grooming Instruction Program brings the classroom to your living room and neighborhood, which means no added expenses will be incurred for housing at a distant grooming school and no time will be wasted with commuting back and forth to campus every day.